About Animation

 In cel animation, characters and objects were drawn on the transparent sheet and laid over a background.
 The use of cels eliminated the need to redraw the entire image, background and all, every time something moved.
 Multiple layers also created depth.

 This process of hand-painted 2D animation is now very rare and has not been used in the animation of full-length films since the nineties.
-Recently, some Disney artists have been making attempts to revive this art form

 Here’s a simple breakdown of the process: